ashapir0/rcos-status-updates/spring_2019/week_11.md

 Starting with our experimentation repository, Josh and I worked dilligently to get a proof-of-concept going in less than a month.
 Choosing an underlying serial library was challenging because the benefits and drawbacks of each option are hard to quantify in terms of our unique use-case upfront.
 However, I am generally confident that we made the right choice [SerialPort](https://serialport.io).
 This library is platform agnostic and makes use of Node's event loop well (by using event-emitters).

-Using an event-emitter based library - while incredibly performant - makes it tough to integrate a linear control-flow controller (outlined our goals).
+Using an event-emitter based library - while incredibly performant - makes it tough to integrate a linear control-flow controller (outlined in our goals).
 My initial approach worked but caused a listener-based memory leak (these are hard to address in Node).
 However a callback based implementation seems to have solved this (although the internal flow is a bit more challenging to follow).
 In the future, I'd like to implement a cleaner solution.

 Josh and I plan on working on OSS well into the future (to be used as a library in our own personal projects).
 I look forward to keeping RCOS in the loop and potentially recruiting new members to work with us in the future.